10 Best Ski Resorts near Denver, 2024/25

 All that said, do not underestimate the terrain at Beaver Creek.
 Lots of challenge awaits if you seek it out.
 Evidence of this is the fact that Beaver Creek hosts men's and women's Alpine World Cup downhill races on a regular basis.

 Beaver Creek receives an average of 27 feet of snow each year and with 23 modern lifts, you'll be whisked right back to the top to enjoy an endless loop until you tap out.
-The resort opened two brand new high-speed quad chairs in the beginner/intermediate McCoy area recently, and the additions have become the new favorite rides of Beaver Creek's legions of intermediate skiers.
+The resort installed two high-speed quad chairs in the beginner/intermediate McCoy area, and the additions have become favorites of Beaver Creek's legions of intermediate skiers.

 Beaver Creek has a cute alpine village at the base of the lifts chock-full of restaurants, shops, and galleries.
 Should you wish for some fun family evening activity, rent some skates and take a few twirls on the ice rink in the center of town.